radfordwill/kiip/README.md

 ## Upgrade Notice

-### 3.1.5
+### 3.1.6
+* easy to use shortcode buttons in the wordpress editor.
 * better fix for stylesheet moment container size problems.
-* heights are now set to 325px for widgets and shortcode container moments.